desertwitch/sesmon/README.md

 The alerts themselves are emitted to standard error (`stderr`), and it is also possible to configure an external notification agent for each device.
-Such an agent could be a shell script or any other executable, which is then called on alert, with the relevant information passed via positional arguments.
+Such an agent could be a shell script or any other executable, which is then called on alert, with the relevant information passed via positional arguments (as text and JSON).

 ## Installation